 Well, you can't start a fire without a spark.
 I've listened to Bruce Springsteen through many phases of his career, but I guess I still don't think he ever equalled the white hot brilliance of his famed 1978 concert tour promoting Darkness On The Edge of Town.
 I didn't see Bruce in concert for the first time until 1985, so unfortunately I missed the 1978 shows, but I've heard enough of them on bootlegs to know that he was never more at the top of his game.

-The long stage version of the Darkness song "Prove It All Night" opens with the pretty keyboard bells of Roy Bittan, the other essential instrumentalist (along with drummer Max Weinberg) in Bruce's epic band.
+The long stage version of the Darkness song "Prove It All Night" opens with the pretty keyboard stylings of Roy Bittan, the other essential instrumentalist (along with drummer Max Weinberg) in Bruce's epic band.
 After a few bars, Bruce tears into a stunning lead guitar intro before landing the band on the opening note of the song.
 I've always loved the variations of this sinewy, noisy "Prove It All Night" guitar intro that can be found on different bootlegs from the 1978 tour, but it's only after reading Born To Run that I understand the context: this was a throwback to the guitar-hero version of Bruce that once dominated the Jersey seashore from Asbury Park to Seaside Heights ten years earlier, while he was still figuring out which way he wanted his music career to go.

 "If dreams came true, well, wouldn't that be nice?"
 Yeah, it would.
 Bruce also plays some amazing rave-up guitar in a later song, "Light of Day", seen here in a 1993 concert from the brief period during which he was divorced from the E Street Band and playing with a different gang.
 Everybody was glad when the E Street Band got back together, but this video reveals that the other band had some chops as well.
 Bruce goes into a glorious preacher diatribe here, though I couldn't find a video of a different live version of this song, in which he asks a question that seems to get to the heart of who he is: